yusufsheikh531/_Web_Scraping_/README.md

    #### The crawler (like a horse)
    Also called “spider”
    is an artificial intelligence that browses the internet to index and search for content by following links and exploring.

    #### The scraper (like a charoit)
    A web scraper is a specialized tool designed to accurately and quickly extract data from a web page.

-The crawler leads the scraper, as if by the hand, through the internet, where it extracts the data requested.

-The scraper
-A web scraper is a specialized tool designed to accurately and quickly extract data from a web page.

 ## Can you scrape from all the websites?